Sztorm/SztormCollections/README.md

 ## Examples
 <details>
     <summary>2D collections</summary>
-In order to make every example work, the following namespaces need to be imported:
+In order to make every example work, the following namespaces must be imported:

 ```csharp
 using System;